Polar Lattices for Lossy Compression: Gaussian Wyner-Ziv Coding

-Let $I(X';X)-I(X';Y)=R_{WZ}(\Delta)$ and assume $\Delta \leq \sigma_z^2$.
+Let $I(X';X)-I(X';Y)=R_{WZ}(\Delta)$ and assume $\Delta\leq\sigma_{z}^{2}$.
 Then we have

-where $\eta=\frac{\sigma_z^2}{\sigma_z^2-\Delta}$.
-Note that $\eta$ is the reciprocal of the MMSE rescaling parameter in the scenario of quantizing a Gaussian source with variance $\sigma_z^2$ for a target average distortion $\Delta$.
+where $\eta=\frac{\sigma_{z}^{2}}{\sigma_{z}^{2}-\Delta}$.
+Note that $\eta$ is the reciprocal of the MMSE rescaling parameter in the scenario of quantizing a Gaussian source with variance $\sigma_{z}^{2}$ for a target average distortion $\Delta$.

-The above-mentioned solution for the Gaussian Wyner-Ziv problem is depicted by Fig. \ref{fig:WZsolu}.
-Firstly we design a lossy compression code for source $X$ with Gaussian reconstruction alphabet $X'$.
-The average distortion between $X'$ and $X$ is $ \Delta'=\eta\Delta$.
-Then we construct an AWGN capacity achieving code from $Y$ and $X'$.
+The above-mentioned solution for the Gaussian Wyner-Ziv problem, which can be also found in \cite{zamir1}, is depicted by Fig. \ref{fig:WZsolu}.
+Firstly we design a lossy compression code for source $X$ with Gaussian reconstruction $X'$.
+The average distortion between $X'$ and $X$ is $\Delta'=\eta\Delta$.
+We then construct an AWGN capacity achieving code from $Y$ and $X'$.
 The final reconstruction of $X$ is given by $\hat{X}=Y+\frac{1}{\eta}(X'-Y)$.
-Clearly $\frac{1}{\eta}(X'-Y)$ is a scaled version of the Gaussian noise, which is independent of $X'$.
+Clearly $\frac{1}{\eta}(X'-Y)$ is a scaled version of the Gaussian noise, which is independent of $Y$.
 The variance of $\frac{1}{\eta}(X'-Y)$ is